 The amount of funding allocated to Welsh Government Main Expenditure Groups (MEGs) for 2017-18 is £15bn.Learn more »

 See the schedule for all statistics and research releases.

 A quarterly report which shows the short-term movements in the output of service sector companies within Wales.

-- The longer term trend (latest four quarters compared to previous four quarters) for the Index of Market Services increased for both Wales and the UK (up 1.4 per cent and up 3.6 per cent respectively).
-The increase in Wales is largely accounted for by increases in output from Transport and Real Estate Activities, whilst the increase in the UK is mostly accounted for by Distribution and Professional, Scientific & Technical Activities.
+- The longer term trend (latest four quarters compared to previous four quarters) for the Index of Market Services increased for both Wales and the UK (the index is up 2.6 per cent in Wales and up 3.2 per cent in the UK).
+The increase in Wales is largely accounted for by increases in output from Financial & Insurance Activities, Professional, Scientific & Technical Activities, and Administrative & Support Service Activities.
+The increase in the UK is mostly accounted for by Distribution, Information & Communication Activities, and Professional, Scientific & Technical Activities.

 - Over the short term (latest quarter compared to previous quarter) output increased in both Wales (1.4 per cent) and the UK (1.2 per cent).
 The increase in Wales is largely accounted for by an increase in the output of Administrative & Support Service Activities whilst the increase in the UK is largely accounted for by an increase in the output of Information & Communication Activities.